-The 2019 East Tenuessee History Fair had something for everone.
+The 2019 East Tennessee History Fair had something for everone.
 Here a re-enactor playing General Robert E. Lee watches as troops talk with children.
 See B1 of this week's paper for additional coverage of the annual event from Mike Steely and Ronnie Collins.
-Recode remains in auestion Although the city council passed Recode in an 8-1 vote and Planning Direc tor Gerald Green promises to work with the Stakeholder Advisory Committee to clean up all the language before the new regulations become the law on January 1 the entire Recode effort may be in limbo.
-The November general election of four new council members and a new mayor may see Recode being accepted, delayed, or killed.
-One of the candidates for mayor, Eddie Mannis, has announced he is opposed to Recode and plans to ask the council to delay implementing the plan Mannis also wants to expand the stake of the community at large" and include Several active neighborhood organiza tions have opposed the reworking of the city's 50-year-old zoning and building regulations.
-The current zoning ordinance have been modified, tweaked and modernized over the years and some citizens feel that can continue without a total revamping.
+Recode remains in auestion By Mike Steely steelym@knoxfocus.com Although the city council passed an 8-1 vote and Planning Direc tor Gerald Green promises to work with the Stakeholder Advisory Committee to clean up all the language before the new regulations become the law on January 1 the entire Recode effort may be in limbo The November general election of four new council members and a new mayor may see Recode being accepted, delayed, or killed.
+One of the candidates for mayor.
+Eddie Mannis, has announced he is opposed to Recode and plans to ask the council to delay implementing the plan Mannis also wants to expand the stake holder committee to "reflect a wider range of the community at large" and include a broader neighborhood representation Several active neighborhood organizations have opposed the reworking of the city's 50-year-old zoning and building reg ulations.
+The current zoning ordinances have been modified, tweaked and modernized over the years and some citizens feel that can continue without a total revamping.